-Preventing injuries on the job site is the goal of any workplace safety policy.
+Work injury prevention programs on the job site should be the number priority of any workplace safety policy.
 But did you know you can also prevent unnecessary costs by developing a return-to-work program in your company’s safety policy?

 When an injured employee is back on the job as soon as medically possible, the company saves money by containing costs and keeping insurance rates low.

 Your organization’s preferred medical provider should be aware of the physical requirements of the positions in your company and require all injured employees be drug tested.
 Across-the-board drug testing prevents allegations of discrimination.
 In the event the provider refuses to comply with that policy, your claims adjuster should be able to get a court order.